Search | Use

 Sports, education, medicine, the military, black history, government and politics, women's rights, frontier life, society, coal mining, art, religion, aviation, railroading, and business are among the many sectors in which were identified over 200 representative women.

 A comment also needs to be made on the "Button Chapter".
 This was added to the site much later.
-The three pages included at the end and the associated narratives are meant to be a very, very brief overview simply highlighting a few of the organizations, issues, events, and people involved in the women's movement.
+The six pages included at the end and the associated narratives are meant to be a very, very brief overview simply highlighting a few of the organizations, issues, events, and people involved in the women's movement.
 Obviously, these are very superficial descriptions and characterizations of some very complex and often controversial subjects.
 Detailed research and information exists on each of these topics.
 Although my collection of "women's" buttons number in the hundreds, we were limited by space.
 Painful editing resulted in the omission of several items pertaining to numerous public and national policy issues, as well as benchmark events in the women's movement.
 It has always been my belief that these buttons are a most colorful and graphic depiction of our First Amendment freedoms of speech and assembly, visually characterize almost 100 years of public policy and debate vis-à-vis various issues pertaining to women and in this instance provide a nice complement to the local women's history and eras portrayed in the earlier chapters.

 It is also important to note the support and collaboration of WHILBR, the Western Maryland Historical Library website, part of the Western Maryland Regional Library, in the development, enhancement, and maintenance of this project.